dappelbe/REDCap_DelphiModule/README.md

 | name | The name of the stakeholder group, used as a label in the table of previous scores.                          | Group 1 |
 | score | The average score to display (this should be in the same range as that used for the radiobutton list)        | 8 |
 | colour | The colour to fill the table cell in with, as a HEX code | #0000FF |

+Please note that the radiobutton question should be formatted as Left Horizontal

 # Changelog